TorinitTechnologies/frontend-reactjs-test/README.md

 ## Submission

 Please send the code via zip or rar without packages.
-We'll review it and get back to you in order to talk about your code!
+We'll review it and get back to you!

-Contact us at hr@torinit.com if you need more details.
+Contact us at hr@torinit.com.
+If you need more details about technical stuff robin@torinit.ca